Looking to learn the Lindy Hop? Total beginner or advanced, we have you covered. You don't need a set partner since we rotate partners in class.

 You'll find the registration button on the top right.
 When registrations are open, the button will take you to the registration form.

 At Sugarspin you don't pay per class.
 You pay a membership fee.
-Once you're a member, you have the right to take any class as long as there's sufficient space.
-That's right.
-You can take 1, 2 or even more classes, at no extra cost.
+Once you're a member, you have the right to take any class as long as there's sufficient space and the lead/follow balance allows for it.
+You can take 1 or 2 classes, at no extra cost.
 The current membership fee is €120,-.
 Membership lasts for the duration of one block of ca. 20 weekly lessons, spread over ca. 5 months.

 Location : Travertijnstraat 6, Groningen